Kid Cudi Apologizes To Lupe Fiasco For Their Recent Bape Story Beef

 “Lupe love me yall dont get it twisted,” Cudi added in a now-deleted tweet.
 “He just hurt.
 He beefin w himself at this point.
 Holdin that much hate in ur heart for someone for so long holds u back in life bro.
 Thats the devil using u.
 Hope he finds some peace man.
 Now its just sad.”

-Fiasco himself has since responded and seemingly forgiven Cudi for the matter.
+Fiasco initially had seemingly forgiven Cudi for the matter.
 “All I needed…” he quoted of Cudi’s post.
+However, the two went right back to fighting on Twitter.

+“This lying ass b*tch ass n****,” Fiasco subtweeted.
+“Aight…” As one fan asked, Fiasco wasn’t a fan of Cudi’s deleted post either.

+Cudi then quoted him, showing that he had in fact sent Fiasco an Instagram DM, continuing his attempt for peace.
+“Hey brother, please refrain from callin me out my name,” he wrote.
+“I come w love… Now if u wanna keep the same negative energy we cant speak.
+I have no room in my life for that.
+Im tryna move past this.”

 Love u g.
 Im sorry if i hurt u man.
 Life is too short.
 Hope u can find it in ur heart to get past this 🙏🏾💕@LupeFiasco